In a rallying cry, foes brand Putin win an insult

 INSULT TO RUSSIAN SOCIETY

-Official results showed Putin won more than 63 percent of votes in the election, but independent international monitors said the poll was skewed to favour the prime minister.
+Official results showed Putin won more than 63 percent of votes in the election, but independent international monitors said the poll was skewed to favor the prime minister.

 The United States and the European Union have called for all reports of voting irregularities to be investigated but also underlined the need to keep cooperating with Russia.